atedja/go-vector/README.md

 #### Marshal and Unmarshal

 Vector implements `encoding.BinaryMarshaler`, `encoding.BinaryUnmarshaler`, `encoding.TextMarshaler`, `encoding.TextUnmarshaler`,
 and also `json.Marshaler` and `json.Unmarshaler` for all your marshaling needs.
+Text marshaling is using the CSV format.